 Look at you, now, reading this.
 Hunched over your phone, tapping away with your greasy fingers, smearing the virus across the void like a slug.
 Or are you still laying in bed with your laptop pulled up to your chest, your eyeballs scrolling, competing against thirty other tabs littering the top of the screen?
 In reality, you pendulum madly between early Chomsky interviews or this great documentary you just found on James Baldwin, and a Riley Reid POV video, passively wondering what the vertical Japanese tattoo down her spine actually says.
 You want to share with the world this really great quote from Desmond Tutu.
 You want others to know that you have Malcom X’s autobiography sitting on your bookshelf.
 It’s waiting there, like a deactivated bomb, and now a tombstone of brittle dust, that you rearrange with other books from time to time.
 You found this cool meme.
 (Actually, you found a hundred and fifty.)
 It’s ever so revolutionary—or, it’s in solidarity with the revolution.
 You are on the right side of history.
 And by the right side, you mean the left; and by his story, you mean her story.
 This is your baby Simba you will hold proudly over the virtual masses, the beaming chorus of enlightenment shining down through our hapless skulls.

 In the midst of the protests here where I live in Los Angeles, where the raw wounds of the Rodney King beating and consequential riots still pervade, the scenes are almost identical.
 Maybe worse.
 It’s worse because people are getting angrier, because it’s been nearly three decades since Rodney King, and nothing’s gotten better.
 So, the looting is everywhere.
 It is of course impossible to have a democratized board of protest in regard to looting: it’s good to loot the Gucci stores, the Supreme stores, Louis Vuitton, Apple, Target.
 (And why aren’t there more fucking Amazon stores we can rob and then burn?
 Send a cackling Jeff Bezos and his gleaming bald head like a botched circumcision straddling his rocket to Mars.
 Get off our rock.
 Join Richard Branson and Elon Musk to burn faraway astral bonfires of hundred dollar bills.
 Let your ejaculate spread like glitter amongst the stars.)
 But how do you tell the mob to be shrewd and act in accordance to barracked nuance?
-There’s a viral video of a black man screaming on the street to straggling protestors, crying, pleading that he too came from the ghetto, and now his whole store and business that he built is looted down to the empty shelves.
-His life, to him in this moment, is over.
+There’s a resurrected video from the 1992 LA riots that has since gone viral: a black man is screaming on the street to straggling protestors, crying, pleading that he too came from the ghetto, and now his whole store and business that he built is looted down to the empty shelves.
+His life, to him in that moment, was over.

 A mob has its own autonomy, its own desperate volition, tantamount to the individuals who comprise the mob.
 Like a school of fish or flock of birds that buzz around uniformly like a swarm of gnats.
 It’s tickling the dirty taint of our collective consciousness.
 So mobs aren’t sensible enough to work with—they muddy the starlit sky of our crying innocence.
 And yet, we humans are scrotum-wrapped mobs of conflict and autonomy, our being humming along on its own volition.
 You, there, are an animated civil war of peace and contradiction.